apache/skywalking-java/docs/en/setup/service-agent/java-agent/Java-Plugin-Development-Guide.md

 1. MQ

 Component IDs are defined and reserved by the SkyWalking project.
-For extension of the component name/ID, please follow the [component library definitions and extensions](Component-library-settings.md) document.
+For extension of the component name/ID, please follow the OAP server `Component library settings` document.

 ### Special Span Tags
 All tags are available in the trace view.
 Meanwhile, in the OAP backend analysis, some special tags or tag combinations provide other advanced features.